 Best Multi-Tool Knives With Screwdrivers

-Updated for 2024, our list of the best pocketknives with a Phillips screwdriver has come a long way!
+Updated for 2025, our list of the best pocketknives with screwdrivers has come a long way!
 This frequently requested (and extremely useful) feature can be hard to find on a truly pocket-sized tool, so we’ve put together the best options on the market today:

 Gerber Armbar